PositiveSumData/NationalOralHealthDataPortal/Data/CDC_Water_Fluoridation_Reporting_System/README.md

 # Centers for Disease Control & Prevention Water Fluoridation Reporting System

-Many states participate in the CDC's Water Fluoridation reporting System (WFRS), providing community-level reports of counts of people using public water systems and the fluoridation levels of those systems.
+Many states participate in the CDC's Water Fluoridation reporting System (WFRS), providing community-level counts of people using public water systems and the fluoridation levels of those systems.

 ## Examples of questions this dataset could help answer